tori4582/IS221.M11---Zehn/README.md

-# IS221.M11---Zehn
+# IS221.M11 - Distributed Database System
-A repository that contains the project of Zehn team
+A repository that contains the project of Zehn team.